Elneo-group/community-addons/l10n_be_coda_advanced/README.rst

     6) If no matching accounting entry is found via the originating business transactions (Payment Order, Invoice, Sales Order) a lookup is performed directly on the accounting entries.
+       Reconciliation will take place when all of the following conditions are met:

+       - exact match of transaction amount
+       - the payment communication needs to be a subset of the accounting entry 'name' field

     7) When the previous steps do not result in a match, the transaction counterparty is located via the Bank Account Number configured on the OpenERP Customer